Table of Contents

 - VPC Routes determine the next hop for the traffic.
 HINT: It can be defined for specific tags as well.
 More specific takes priority.

-- Firewall rules control the Traffic to and from instances.
-HINT: rules with lower integers indicate higher priorities.
-Firewall rules can be applied to specific tags.
+- Firewall rules control the traffic to and from instances.
+HINT: Rules with lower integers indicate higher priorities.
+Firewall rules can be applied to specific tags or service accounts.

 - VPC Peering allows internal or private IP address connectivity across two VPC networks regardless of whether they belong to the same project or the same organization.
 HINT: VPC Peering uses private IPs and does not support transitive peering